Quick Eats Havoc: Taking on Kids' Pudginess Directly

 Centers for Disease Control and Prevention (CDC)

-The Alliance for a Healthy Generation: They’re working with schools, communities, and families to get kids eating healthy and staying active.
+The Alliance for a Healthy Generation: They’re teaming up with schools, communities, and families to help kids eat better and move more.
+It’s all about building habits that stick and making it easier for everyone to make smarter choices.